Create a

 Assuming the leadership team has done comprehensive due diligence to help this program succeed, there is still a built-in cost for these changes.
 As described above, elements of the organization’s Structured culture may be lost.
 This can cause managers and employees to feel disoriented, unstable, and frustrated.
 It also risks attrition and workplace aggression.
 If these costs become unmanageably high, the organization will face a critical decision: 1) cancel the program or 2) push forward and suffer the implications.

 While that dilemma is common to all reorganization and culture change efforts, it will help if change agents and decision-makers are prepared with additional insight.
 Looking at recently published research in the Journal of the Economic Science Association, thoughtful preparation for cultural decisions comes from studying opportunity cost.
 That is, one needs to anticipate the give-and-take of culture change.
 In the example above, that would mean anticipating how an Inventive culture will preclude the organization from aspects of a Structured culture.
-Stability, control, hierarchy, and quality are the opportunity costs incurred when enacting the above hypothetical program.
+Stability, control, hierarchy, and quality are the opportunity costs incurred by enacting the hypothetical program above.

 Given that additional perspective, facing a go/no-go decision gets reframed as a nuanced balancing problem.
 The solution may be to pull back on some aspects of the program and reassign those resources to stabilize the company culture.
 For example, some oversight over the new self-managed teams could be reintroduced.